Global Solidarity Accounting

 To replace purely financial measures of wealth and development, a new approach to global non-financial accounting has been explored to measure directly how progress in a spirit of global solidarity can lead towards environmental sustainability and human well-being.

-• A new system of global accounts for the common good relevant to human and natural well-being is being developed using relevant science-based non-financial units of account.
+• A new system of global accounts for the common good relevant to human and natural well-being has been described using relevant science-based non-financial units of account.

 • Nine initial indicator forms of capital are identified to respect both the planetary environmental boundaries of the global commons and the minimum human and social standards for the common well-being of all humanity.

 • These accounts could measure dimensions of human solidarity and become the basis to internalise environmental and social externalities, leading to global taxes or fines on damaging activities and supporting payments for social contributions and environmental regeneration in the common interest, in an integrated dynamic global system aiming for human and natural well-being and sustainability.

 • Development of these accounting systems will provide the basis for the gradual replacement of the present economic paradigm and financial system which values only monetary wealth and GDP.

-After an initial IEF blog by Arthur Dahl on 7 November 2021 (https://iefworld.org/node/1200), and his 8 December webinar, this new approach to Global Systems Accounting is being developed in a partnership and collective effort of the International Environment Forum (IEF) and ebbf – Ethical Business Building the Future https://www.ebbf.org.
-Working groups for each accounting dimension with multiple contributors are being managed by ebbf over various platforms, summarised at https://www.ebbf.org/global-systems-accounting, and including an ebbf Mighty Network open to ebbf members.
-The initial results will be presented at the ebbf Annual Conference in Lisbon on 12-15 May 2022, and in an associated event at the Stockholm150 International Meeting on 3 June 2022.
+After an initial IEF blog by Arthur Dahl on 7 November 2021, and his 8 December webinar, this new approach to Global Solidarity Accounting (GSA) has been developed in a partnership and collective effort of the International Environment Forum (IEF) and ebbf – Ethical Business Building the Future https://www.ebbf.org.
+Working groups for all the accounting dimensions with multiple contributors were managed by ebbf over various platforms, summarised at https://www.ebbf.org/global-systems-accounting, and including an ebbf Mighty Network open to collaborators.
+The initial results were presented at the ebbf Annual Conference in Lisbon on 12-15 May 2022, and in an associated event at the Stockholm+50 International Meeting on 3 June 2022.
 A virtual meeting of all the collaborators to relate the accounting process and the new Bahá'í International Community statement One Planet, One Habitation, and to discuss ways forward was held on 20 July 2022, with a video record available.
 A further general meeting was held on 23 August 2022, and another on 26 January 2023, and a number of local projects were launched to apply this approach at the community level.
 There is a progress report on 23 January 2023, an update on the GSA journey in a report dated 1 May 2023, and a paper summarising lessons learned on 24 July 2023.
 There is an application for business from the ebbf-Ethical Business Building the Future annual conference in May 2023.

 NINE DIMENSIONS OF ACCOUNTING